 Now that his position has been strengthened, Mansoor will likely seek further territorial gains in Afghanistan to strengthen his position and the Taliban position in any future negotiations with the Afghan government.
 Mansoor favors indirect rather than direct talks because he views the latter as legitimizing the Ashraf Ghani administration and weakening Taliban morale.
-Although personally committed to the total removal of the current ruling apparatus in Kabul, Mansoor is likely to follow a pragmatic approach when it comes to the question of entering negotiations, balancing pressure from Islamabad to enter talks on the one hand with the desire not to be outflanked by hawks in his own movement or the Islamic State on the other.
+15 Although personally committed to the total removal of the current ruling apparatus

+I Mansoor's preconditions for talks should be seen in this context.
+In his Eid al Adha message, he stated "if the Kabul administration wants to end the war and establish peace in the country, it is possible through ending the occupation and revoking all military and security treaties with the invaders."
+Mansoor, who served as minister for aviation under Taliban rule, and is reported to have amassed a fortune through smuggling and business interests in Pakistan, is widely seen as more pragmatic than Mullah Omar.
+This pragmatism, and his desire to "win hearts and minds" was also in Kabul, Mansoor is likely to follow a pragmatic approach when it comes to the question of entering negotiations, balancing pressure from Islamabad to enter talks on the one hand with the desire not to be outflanked by hawks in his own movement or the Islamic State on the other.
 But with momentum shifting toward the Taliban after its recent gains in northern Afghanistan, Mansoor is unlikely to countenance a final agreement with the Afghan government that results in anything less than Taliban supremacy in Afghanistan.
 CTC reflected in a new code of Warcraft for Taliban fighters and his pledge to protect civilians following the capture of Kunduz; "Statement by the Leader of Islamic Emirate concerning liberation of Kunduz city," September 28, 2015.
 For more see Joseph Goldstein, "Taliban's New Leader Strengthens His Hold with Intrigue and Battlefield Victory," New York Times, October 4, 2015; Daud Qarizadah, "Afghan Taliban: Mullah Mansour's battle to be leader," BBC, September 23, 2015.

-- 1 Joseph Goldstein and Mujib Mashal, "Taliban Fighters Capture Kunduz City as Afghan Forces Retreat," New York Times, September 28, 2015. - 2 "Chain of Swearing Allegiances, Kunduz," Taliban video, August 25, 2015. - 3 Statement from Zabihullah Mujahid, Taliban spokesman, September 15, 2015. - 4 The pledge of allegiance was claimed on behalf of Zakir in an email sent by Taliban spokesman Zabihullah Mujahid to Saleem Mehsud and other journalists on July 31, 2015.
+- 1 Joseph Goldstein and Mujib Mashal, "Taliban Fighters Capture Kunduz City as Afghan Forces Retreat," New York Times, September 28, 2015. - 2 "Chain of Swearing Allegiances, Kunduz," Taliban video, August 25, 2015. - 3 Statement from Zabihullah Mujahid, Taliban spokesman, September 15, - 4 The pledge of allegiance was claimed on behalf of Zakir in an email sent by Taliban spokesman Zabihullah Mujahid to Saleem Mehsud and other journalists on July 31, 2015.
 See also Joseph Goldstein, "Taliban's New Leader Strengthens His Hold with Intrigue and Battlefield Victory," New York Times, October 4, 2015; Daud Qarizadah, "Afghan Taliban: Mullah Mansour's battle to be leader," BBC, September 23, 2015. - 5 Joseph Goldstein, "Taliban's New Leader Strengthens His Hold with Intrigue and Battlefield Victory," New York Times, October 4, 2015. - 6 See Margherita Stancati, Habib Khan Totakhil and Saeed Shah, "Afghan Taliban's Chief Military Commander Steps Down," Wall Street Journal, April 27, 2014. - 7 Saleem Mesud interviews with Taliban representatives, summer and autumn, 2015.
 See also Joseph Goldstein, "Taliban's New Leader Strengthens His Hold with Intrigue and Battlefield Victory," New York Times, October 4, 2015.